HACEMOS LA CIUDAD

 The Plan de Arte Civico Del Pueblo Entero

 Hacemos La CIudad will culminate in the creation of three part Plan De Arte Civico del Pueblo Entero.
 The book series will be divided up for three different audiences: 1) self identifies thought and culture leaders 2) city leaders and elected officials 3) individual residents of the City of Brownsville.
 Each book will have a series of recommendations directed at the particular audience the book is meant to address, describing how that audience can work to build a more equitable version of the future of Brownsville.
 The book is divided into three parts because we believe it will require all three parties to successfully build a more just version of the city.

 Hacemos La Ciudad is made possible through a fellowship with A Blade of Grass.
 You can read more about A Blade of Grass and Las Imaginsitas Fellowship here.
-You can learn more about Hacemos La Ciudad events at our Blog page.
+You can learn more about Hacemos La Ciudad events at our Happenings page.